-The NSW Police can test for the following drugs:
+The NSW Police can perform mobile and roadside drug testing for the following drugs:

 - THC (cannabis).

-How does mobile & roadside drug testing work?
+How does mobile drug testing work in NSW?

-If you are pulled over by police, the process will be as follows:
+If you are pulled over by NSW Police, the process will be as follows:

 - You will be required to wait for a few minutes to get the results.